 So, she'd visit the box and try to do her business and then shoot across the house like someone fired a gun.
 She'd run around the house at top speed, leaving poop in various spots on the floor.

 I suspect the activity forced the poop out of her, and I believe that she ran like that because the feeling of having it stuck bothered her.

 Sometimes, she'd still have some of it sticking out of her butt that wouldn't come out.
 The first time I saw it I thought her rectum was pushing through and it scared the heck out of me.
 On closer examination, it was just stuck poop!

 It was dry, so I'd suit up and actually pull it out of her by hand.
 I did that for her many times over the years we spent together.
-Rather disgusting I know, but we do these things for our feline children.
+Rather disgusting I know, but we do these things for our

-as a medical problem per se (other than possibly constipation), and it's not exclusive to long haired cats.
+This isn't diagnosed as a medical problem per se (other than possibly constipation), and it's not exclusive to long haired cats.